agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 48.md

 * **Foreign Bonds:** Issued by a foreign entity in a domestic market's currency. (e.g., Toyota issuing a US-dollar bond in the United States).
 * **Eurobonds:** Issued outside the jurisdiction of any single country and denominated in a currency different from the country where they are issued.
 This is the largest and least regulated market. (e.g., a US company issuing a US-dollar bond in London).
 * **Global Bonds:** Bonds that are issued simultaneously in the Eurobond market and at least one domestic bond market.
+* **Sukuk (Islamic Bonds):** Bonds structured to comply with Islamic law (Sharia), which prohibits interest (riba).
+Instead of paying interest, sukuk holders receive a share of profits from an underlying asset or project.
+Common structures include:
+  * **Ijara (Lease):** Investors own an asset and lease it back to the issuer, receiving rental payments.
+  * **Mudaraba (Profit-sharing):** Investors provide capital and share in the profits of a venture.
+  * **Musharaka (Joint venture):** Both issuer and investors contribute capital and share profits and losses.
+  * **✅ Key Difference:** Sukuk represent ownership interest in tangible assets or projects, not debt obligations.

 #### <span style="color: #6A1B9A;">4.2 Taxation of Bond Income</span>
 * **Coupon Interest:** Typically taxed at an investor's ordinary income tax rate.